 No matter if you’re travelling for business or pleasure, airport work stations come in very handy.
-Many airports globally are taking into consideration that people need to keep up (and charge up) with the electronic world, even while at the airport, and have installed work stations all over their terminals.
+Consequently, many airports globally are taking into consideration that people need to keep up—and charge up—with the electronic world.
+After all, work doesn’t stop just because you’re at the airport.
+As a result, airports have added work stations to their lists of amenities.

-These five North American airports have spots for you to take a seat with your computer in a spacious area and get down to business, blogging, gossip site reading or twitter stalking.
+All things considered, a work station is anywhere that you can sit down, plug in and create your little office at the airport.
+Above all, they need to have a plug and a decent amount of room to work.
+For example, we found five North American airports that have spots for you to take a seat with your computer in a spacious area and get down to business, blogging, gossip site reading or twitter stalking.

 The top 5 North American airport work stations: